Deer404/Deer404/README.md

 ## About

 I'm a front-end developer passionate about creating elegant and efficient web solutions.
-Currently expanding my skills into full-stack development with Go.
+Currently expanding my skills into full-stack development with TS and Go.
+My goal is not just to be a front-end developer, but to become an excellent Software Development Engineer who can tackle challenges across the entire technology stack.

 - 🔭 Working as a Front-end Developer
 - 🌱 Learning back-end technologies